 The rates of admissions to hospital have been showing a steady rise over the last six years with the years 2005 to 2008 showing annual increases of over 20%.
-The most recent provisional figures for 2008 show a smaller increase in the rate of admissions of just 6.6%, but this has yet to be confirmed and there have been recent changes to the way the data has been collected which makes direct comparisons unreliable.
+The most recent provisional figures for 2008 show a smaller increase in the rate of admissions of just 6.6%, and there have been recent changes to the way the data has been collected which makes direct comparisons unreliable.
 However, the fact that alcohol related admissions are still increasing and alcohol mortality rates are above average for the population combine to make alcohol a key issue to address.